 The principal risks, which are detailed earlier in the Directors' Report, are mitigated as far as possible by the Group's risk management and internal control processes which function on an ongoing basis.
 The Board, via delegation to the Audit Committee, monitors the effectiveness of the Group's risk management and internal control processes on an ongoing basis.
-Those principal risks considered most relevant to the Company's viability are the Asset risks and the possible impact of the conflict in Ukraine and the disruption to supply chains.
+Those principal risks considered most relevant to the Company's viability are the Asset risks and the possible impact of the conflicts and the disruptions to supply chains.

-The monitoring activities include direct review and challenge of the Group's documented risks, risk ratings and controls and of the performance and compliance reports prepared by the Group's service providers, including its Investment Manager.
+The monitoring activities include direct review and challenge of the Group's documented risks, risk ratings and controls and of the performance and compliance reports prepared by the Group's service providers.

 Where appropriate, the Group's forecasts are subject to sensitivity analysis which involves applying severe but plausible conditions and flexing a number of assumptions simultaneously.
-The underlying five-year forecast assumes no rental growth, that all rents due are actually collected, interest rates follow the current yield curve and dividend levels are maintained.
-The forecast thus drives the resulting levels and timing of debt and equity capital required.
+The underlying five-year forecast assumes no rental growth, that all rents due are actually collected, interest rates follow the current expected yield curve and dividend levels are maintained.
+The forecast thus drives the resulting levels and timing of liquidity required to meet the ongoing needs of the business within the existing capital structure.